pfgithub/scpl/docs/actions/showinmaps.md

 > This action is not yet complete.
 Some arguments may be missing.

 ### usage
-`showinmaps [???]`
+`showinmaps undefined=[???]`

 ### arguments
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFMapsAppPickerParameter